The page has been translated by Gen AI.

 To cancel Block Storage, follow the steps below.

-3. On the Block Storage(BM) List page, select the resource to terminate, and click the Terminate Service button.
+3. On the Block Storage(BM) List page, select the resource to terminate and click the Terminate Service button.

 Monitoring Metrics

-Connecting to a Server
+Connect to Server